 IARC provides a way of distinguishing quality education in the post secondary sector on a global basis.

-IARC aspires to high standards with little bureaucracy.
+IARC aspires to high educational standards with little bureaucracy for schools and institutions.
 The result is an affordable quality control system.

-Schools, colleges and institutions which provide post-secondary education, including vocational education, adult education, workplace training, degree and post-graduate education.
-These institutions may join as 'recognised' providers of post secondary education.
+Schools, colleges and institutions delivering post-secondary education, including vocational education, adult education, workplace training, undergraduate and post-graduate education.
+These institutions may register as ann IARC approved provider of post secondary education.

-Recognised institutions, or their students, are entitled to bring a complaint to the Committee Board.
-When an institution is found to be contravening IARC requirements for recognition, that institution will have their recognition immediately suspended until an investigation is undertaken.
-If necessary membership will be ceased.
+Students of members schools and colleges are entitled to bring a complaint to the IARC Executive Committee Board.
+When an school or college is found to be contravening IARC requirements for registration, that institution will have their recognition immediately suspended until an investigation is undertaken.
+If necessary, membership will be ceased at the discretion of the Executive Committee Board.

 It means that the institution has, on the basis of a formal submission, been judged as reputable, and of satisfying minimum criteria in the areas of administration, course content, course delivery and student assessment.